Legacy of George Washington: Latin America

 Manuel Belgrano, one of Argentina's independence leaders, in 1813 translated Washington's 'Farewell Address' into Spanish.
 Belgrano's introduction admired the political ideals it contained and his desire to diffuse these ideals among his countrymen.

 Currency and postage

 The image of Washington is commonplace on U.S. currency and postage stamps.

 Currency

 Postage stamps

 Washington, along with Benjamin Franklin, appeared on the nation's first postage stamps in 1847.
 Since that time Washington has appeared on many postage issues, more than all other presidents combined.

 Washington's victory over Cornwallis at the Battle of Yorktown was commemorated with a two-cent stamp on the battle's 150th anniversary on October 19, 1931.
 The 150th anniversary of the signing of the Constitution with George Washington as presiding officer was celebrated with a three-cent issue on September 17, 1937, was adapted from the painting by Julius Brutus Stearns.
 Washington's presidential inauguration at Federal Hall in New York City was celebrated on its 150th anniversary on April 30, 1939.

-Video games

-George Washington is featured in modern video games as a prominent fictionalized character from world history in Age of Empires III, Civilization V and Assassin's Creed III (as himself in game and a counter-history King in DLC).
-These games are discussed in Winnerling and Kershbaumer's Early Modernity and Video Games explaining that the player manipulating the games' semiotic system of communications thereby "gives insights in his historical consciousness."